maliksiddhant02/Mugs_Jugs_python_game/README.md

 # Mugs_Jugs_python_game
-First Sem University Assignment CSSE1001.
-A game inspired from real life game connect 4 with some caveats which make it impossible to play in real world.
+First Sem University Assignment.
+A game inspired by the real-life game Connect 4, with some caveats that make it impossible to play in the real world.
+The University Of Queensland
+CSSE1001